Unincorporated Plainfield landlord accused in fatal stabbing of Muslim boy in court Wednesday

 Czuba was previously denied bond.

-A vigil will be held outside the courthouse later Wednesday morning as local faith based organizations plan to remember Wadea Al-Fayoume.
+A vigil will be held outside the courthouse later Wednesday morning as local faith based organizations plan to remember Wadee Al-Fayoume.